-Most introverts find that if they’ve been among a large group for a number of days (or even hours) they become drained and exhausted.
-It’s is a bit like a hangover!
-An introvert hangover, where you’ve over done the socialising (doesn’t always take much!) and now feel lethargic, drained and maybe even achy (well one person reported that).
-Those are the introvert hangover symptoms, so what’s the cure?
+Most introverts find that if they’ve been among a large group for a number of days (or even hours) they become drained and exhausted, a bit like having hangover!
+An introvert hangover, where you’ve over done the socialising (doesn’t always take much!) and now you feel lethargic, drained and maybe even achy (well one person reported that).
+Those are introvert hangover symptoms, so what’s the cure?

 What causes the introvert hangover?

 A defining points of an introvert is feeling drained by social interaction.
 OK, everybody feels drained after too much social interaction, but introverts have a lower tolerance so the feeling comes quicker.
 Feeling drained, lethargic, generally ‘blah’ and not wanting to engage with other people is the result.
 The symptoms can vary in strength for different people and at different times.

 There is even a biochemical explanation for this.
 Studies have shown that introverts are more sensitive to dopamine than extroverts.
 Dopamine is sometimes called the feel good chemical that our body naturally produces when stimulated.
 Sensitivity means you’re likely to feel more tired, more quickly.
 It also explains why everybody eventually gets tired of socialising.

 If you’re good at planning and have the time spare, a recovery day before and afterwards make a lot of sense.
 Before going to a conference I’ll keep the diary clear on the day before and afterwards.

 Before makes sure you’re as fresh as possible on arrival.
 Try things that are easy and refreshing.
 Maybe pottering around at home, light work, housework, a long walk.
 Things so you’ve got less to worry about the next day, clear the decks.